 Metastatic breast cancer is breast cancer that has spread to other parts of the body away from the breast, such as the bones or liver.

 The EMILIA study looked at 991 women diagnosed with either metastatic or locally advanced HER2-positive breast cancer that had stopped responding to a standard treatment regimen of Herceptin and a taxane chemotherapy.
-Paclitaxel (brand names: Taxol, Abraxane) and docetaxel (brand name: Taxotere) are taxanes.
+Paclitaxel (brand name: Taxol), albumin-bound or nab-paclitaxel (brand name: Abraxane), and docetaxel (brand name: Taxotere) are taxanes.
 Locally advanced breast cancer is cancer that has spread to the chest wall below or the skin above the breast.

 The women were randomly assigned to receive one of two treatment regimens: